crownpku/Information-Extraction-Chinese/NER_IDCNN_CRF/README.md

-# Chinese NER by IDCNN with CRF layer
+# Chinese NER by IDCNN with CRF layer (with option of using biLSTM with CRF layer)

 End to End Chinese Named Entity Recognition by Iterated Dilated Convolution Nerual Networks with Conditional Random Field layer.